 We are open for holidays.

 We host back-to-back retreats from mid-January to April.
 Retreats are all-inclusive, 7-night intensives filled with yoga, eco-tours, meal catering, education and more.
 Retreats are held during dry season.
 Retreats have rented out the campus and we are unable to accept individual guest reservations during this time.

 For the remainder of the year, June-December (closed in Oct), you are welcome to visit us for the dates of your choosing for your own personal, a la carte, personal retreat at Farm of Life- just send us a booking request.
 These months are the best time for long-term reservations, for family visits and any type of traveller.
 We offer ALL of our normal hotel, guest and health services and guests opt-into whatever they are interested in.
 We do not cater meals during regular season - rather, we have a communal kitchen with the option to order dinner.

-We have WiFi in the Jungle!
+We have fiber optic WiFi in the Jungle!
 The Harvest House and every guest room has high speed internet - bring your laptop and plug-in.
-As of this writing, our download speeds are 4 meg down and upload speeds 2 meg.
+As of this writing, our download speeds are 15-30 meg.

 Layers of clothing.
 Light sweaters for the evenings.
 Yoga attire.
 Swimwear and quick-dry shorts.
 A raincoat, poncho or umbrella in the rainy season.
 Long pants for hiking, horseback riding and to protect your legs from critters in the grass.
 The best sun protection is long-sleeves and a wide-brimmed hat.
 This is a farm - your clothes may get dirty and muddy, if not also wet.